 (ii) the level of insurance that an efficient and prudent Service Provider would obtain in respect of the event; and

-(iii) any assessment by the AER of the Service Provider's insurance in approving the access arrangement for the RBP for the relevant period.
+(iii) any assessment by the AER of Service Provider's insurance in approving the access arrangement for the RBP for the relevant period.

 Insurer credit risk event—means:

-An event where the insolvency of the insurers of Service Provider occurs, as a result of which Service Provider:

-(a) incurs materially higher or materially lower costs for insurance premiums than those allowed for in the Access Arrangement; or
+An event where:

+(a) An insurer of Service Provider becomes insolvent, and

-(b) in respect of a claim for a risk that would have been insured by Service Provider’s insurers, is subject to a materially higher or lower claim limit or a materially higher or lower deductible than would have applied under that policy; or
+(b) As a result, in respect of an existing, or potential, claim for a risk that was insured by the insolvent insurer, Service Provider:

+(i) is subject to a higher or lower claim limit or higher or lower deductible than would have otherwise applied under the insolvent insurer’s policy; or

-(c) incurs additional costs associated with self funding an insurance claim, which, would have otherwise been covered by the insolvent insurer.
+(ii) incurs additional costs associated with self-funding an insurance claim, which would otherwise have been covered by the insolvent insurer.

+Note for the avoidance of doubt, in making a determination on an Insurer Credit Risk Event, the AER will have regard to, amongst other things:

+(i) Service Provider’s attempts to mitigate and prevent the event from occurring by reviewing and considering the insurer’s track record, size, credit rating and reputation; and

+(ii) in the event that a claim would have been made after the insurance provider became insolvent, whether Service Provider had reasonable opportunity to insure the risk with a different provider.

 Natural disaster event—means:

-Natural disaster event means any natural disaster including but not limited to major fire, flood or earthquake or other natural disaster beyond the control of Service Provider (but excluding those events for which external insurance or self-insurance has been included within the Service Provider's forecast operating expenditure) that occurs during the access arrangement period and materially increases the costs to the Service Provider in providing the Reference Firm Service, provided the fire, flood or other event was not a consequence of the acts or omissions of the Service Provider.
+Natural disaster event means any natural disaster including but not limited to major fire, flood or earthquake or other natural disaster beyond the control of Service Provider (but excluding those events for which external insurance or self-insurance has been included within the Service Provider's forecast operating expenditure) that occurs during the access arrangement period and materially increases the costs to the Service Provider in providing the Reference Service, provided the fire, flood or other event was not a consequence of the acts or omissions of the Service Provider.

 Note for the avoidance of doubt, in making a determination on a Natural Disaster Event, the AER will have regard to, amongst other things:

-(a) whether the Service Provider has insurance against the event, and
+(a) whether Service Provider has insurance against the event, and

-(b) the level of insurance that an efficient and prudent service provider would obtain in respect of the event.Any major fire, flood, earthquake, or other natural disaster beyond the control of Service Provider (but excluding those events for which external insurance or self insurance has been included within Service Provider’s forecast operating expenditure) that occurs during the Access Arrangement Period and materially increases the costs to Service Provider of providing the Reference Service.
+(b) the level of insurance that an efficient and prudent service provider would obtain in respect of the event.

 Regulatory change event—means: